sdemchenko/kyiv-table-tennis/schedule_en.md

 * 3:00 PM.
 "Orion".
 A tournament.
   * June 8: a ranking tournament 0-10
 * 3:00 PM.
 "Volia".
 A ranking tournament 0-40.
+  * June 8: no tournament due to lack of players
 * 4:00 PM - 8:00 PM.
 "Pechersk".
 A ladder competition.
 * 4:30 PM.
 "KUTT".
 A tournament (not every Saturday).
 * 6:20 PM - 9:00 PM.
 "Orion".
 A ladder competition.